wabbajack-tools/mod-lists/Keizaal/readme.md

 **ModOrganizer.exe throws an error when trying to launch.**

 Download the x64 version of the [MSVC 2019 Runtime Library](https://support.microsoft.com/en-us/help/2977003/the-latest-supported-visual-c-downloads).
 Be sure to restart your computer afterward.

-Contact Pierre Despereaux on the [Wabbajack Discord](https://discordapp.com/invite/wabbajack) for individual help and guidance.
+Contact Pierre Despereaux on either the [Wabbajack](https://discordapp.com/invite/wabbajack) or [Keizaal](https://discord.gg/eYZJFP8) Discord server for individual help and guidance.

 ## Credits